smokeyfeet/smokeyfeet-site/content/registration.md

 ### Step 3: Complete your registration

-You have 14 days to complete your payment, fill in the questionnaire and send in your video audition (if applicable) or your reserved spot will be canceled.
+After you have received the confirmation mail, you have 14 days to make payment, fill in the questionnaire and send in your video audition (if applicable).
+In the case we've not received payment your spot may be given to someone else.
 You should receive a final email confirming your successful registration.

 <i>PIANO level: If you send in a video audition, you will get an email with
 the information regarding your level placement.</i>